borg286/sevtech/README.md

 You can complete individual quests with the following command followed by one of the below quests (prerequisite in parenthesis).
 Note this is a dump (minecraft/config/triumph/script/...) from 3.0.4 so may be outdated.

-/advancement grant playerName only triumph:(some triumph from below)
+/advancement grant playerName only triumph:stageX/(some triumph from below)

-Note that the parenthetical should not be pasted in, it is only for information

 <table>
   <tr>